Air source heat pumps – householder planning advice

 Useful tips

-If permission is required because the unit exceeds the MCS Standards, you will need to submit the MCS calculations and specifications of the unit.
+If permission is required because the unit exceeds the MCS standards, you will need to submit the MCS calculations and specifications of the unit.

-Where the unit exceeds the MCS Standards, mitigation measures will be required to ensure that noise levels emitted from the air source heat pump do not exceed 42 dB LAeq at any time, as measured on the boundary of the site with any neighbouring residential property.
+Where the unit exceeds the MCS standards, mitigation measures will be required to ensure that noise levels emitted from the air source heat pump do not exceed 37 dB LAeq at any time, as measured on the boundary of the site with any neighbouring residential property.
 Therefore you are advised to speak to your supplier to ensure the product has suitable mitigation measures available (such as acoustic surrounds etc) for required noise level to be achieved.

 If you’re not sure whether planning permission is required